Idealgewicht beim Hund – Warum es so wichtig ist und wie du es erkennst

 ---

-2. How do I know my dog’s ideal weight?
+2. How do I recognize my dog's ideal weight?

-There are some simple methods to determine your dog's ideal weight without using a scale.
-A visual assessment and body palpation will help determine whether your dog is too thin, at an ideal weight, or overweight:
+There are some simple methods to determine your dog's ideal weight without needing a scale.
+A visual assessment and palpating the body can help you recognize whether your dog is too thin, ideally weighted, or overweight:

 📌 Characteristics of a dog with ideal weight:

-Waist visible: When you look at your dog from above, a visible waist should be visible behind the ribs.
+Waist visible: When you look at your dog from above, a visible waist should be discernible behind the ribs.

-Tucked-up belly line: When viewed from the side, the belly line should be slightly pulled upwards – a sagging belly can indicate excess weight.
+Tucked-up abdomen: Viewed from the side, the abdominal line should be slightly tucked up – a sagging abdomen can indicate obesity.

-Ribs easily palpable: The ribs should be palpable without strong pressure, but should not protrude strongly.
+Ribs easily palpable: The ribs should be palpable without strong pressure, but not strongly protruding.

-Easily visible last rib: In many dogs with an ideal physique, the last rib is easily visible - this is completely normal and even an indication of a healthy figure.
+Slightly visible last rib: For many dogs with an ideal physique, the last rib is slightly visible – this is completely normal and even an indication of a healthy figure.

-❌ The dog has little energy and may be more susceptible to illness.
+❌ The dog has low energy and may be more susceptible to illness.

 📌 Characteristics of an overweight dog:

-❌ Waist no longer visible, body appears rounder.
+❌ Waist no longer visible, body appears rounded.

-❌ Ribs are difficult to feel because they are covered by a thick layer of fat.
+❌ Ribs are difficult to feel due to a thick layer of fat.

-❌ The dog appears sluggish and gets out of breath quickly.
+❌ The dog seems lazier and gets out of breath quickly.

-💡 Tip: There are many scales available online for visually assessing dog weight.
-These charts are helpful for classifying your dog's weight.
-Be sure to use reputable sources.
+💡 Tip: Many scales for visual assessment of body weight in dogs are available online.
+These diagrams are helpful for classifying your dog's weight.
+Make sure to use reputable sources.

 ---

-Numerous scales and Body Condition Score (BCS) tables can be found online that provide a visual guide to a dog's ideal weight.
-These usually show silhouettes of dogs with different body types—from underweight to ideal weight to overweight or obese.
+On the internet, you can find numerous scales and Body Condition Score (BCS) charts that provide a visual guide to a dog's ideal weight.
+These usually show silhouettes of dogs with different body types – from underweight to ideal weight to overweight or obese.

 ✔ Compare your dog's body shape with the scale, paying particular attention to the waist and rib area.